dejely/vAppNew/README.md

    ### NOTE:
    If problems persist, **recontainerize** the directory.

-4. Access the application at `http://localhost:5500`.
+3. Access the application at `http://localhost:5500`.

+## USAGE
+- Connect MetaMask Wallet

 ### Configuration Details